Date Posted: Tuesday, January 9th, 2018

 “Anyone who’s been a working parent understands how hard it is to leave a newborn at home so that you can pay your bills,” said Senate Majority Leader Margaret Rose Henry.
 “Paid parental leave is a step forward and for thousands of moms and dads across Delaware, but it’s also key to our kids’ futures and to the strength of our communities.
 This is common-sense health and economic policy that I’m proud to support, and I’m glad that Gov. Carney is stepping up for moms and dads across our state.”

 The United States is one of only nine countries in the world – and the only industrialized nation – that does not offer paid maternity leave, and one of only a handful of high-wealth nations that does not offer paid paternity or parental leave.
 House Bill 3 would make Delaware a leader on the issue.
 Under the legislation, full-time state employees, including teachers, would be eligible for 12 weeks of paid maternity or paternity leave after one year of employment.
-New parents would be eligible for leave for up to one year after the birth of a child, or the adoption of a child under the age of six.
+Parents would be eligible for leave for up to one year after the birth of a child, or the adoption of a child under the age of six.

 Passage of House Bill 3 would make Delaware the sixth state to offer paid parental leave for state workers.
 Delaware would join Ohio, Illinois, Indiana, Missouri, Virginia, and Washington D.C. in extending the benefit to public workers.